lukaslt1993/courses/readme.md

 ## Example usage

+In the provided postman collection:

-1. Launch create student request in the provided postman collection
+1. Launch create student request
 2. Then get all students to verify it was created
 3. Finally, get all payments to see the payment for the user